babel-utils/babel-plugin-tester/README.md

       title: 'unchanged code',
       code: '"no change";',
       setup() {
-        // Runs before this test
+        // Runs before this test.
         return function teardown() {
-          // Runs after this tests
+          // Runs after this tests.
         };
-        // Can also return a promise
+        // Can also return a promise.
       },
       teardown() {
-        // Runs after this test
+        // Runs after this test.
-        // Can return a promise
+        // Can return a promise.
       }
     },
     {